 State Boxes: Making Your Studies Memorable

 For each state, we are creating a “State Box.”
 (Don’t worry, they’re temporary!
 We can’t store 50 boxes, of course!) 🙂 I based the State Box idea on Continent Boxes, so you can check those out to see if they generate additional ideas for you.

 Here are some options for items you can include inside your box:

 - Notebooking pages: One of my favorite resources for our state studies is a set of notebooking pages from Elemental Blogging.
 If you don’t look at anything else, look at this one.
 It is really well done!
 (Be sure to check out her other resources on her state study page as well.)

 - State Report Lapbook: If you prefer to record your information in a report-style folder, print a free state report lapbook that can be used with any state.

 - Recipe Cards: We are using the book Eat Your Way Through the USA, but if this isn’t something your library carries, you can grab a recipe from a website instead!
-Check out this list of state recipes from The Cooking Channel or this optional list from Genius Kitchen.
+Check out this list of state recipes from The Cooking Channel or this alternate list from Genius Kitchen.

 - United States Map: Don’t forget to keep a United States map handy so you can color in each state you “travel” to throughout the year!
 Keep your map in a safe place so you can include it in your state box each time you travel to a new state.

 - Other items to add to your box: Postcards from your state of study, travel guides and brochures, state quarters, or anything else you can think of that would create interest in that particular state.

 State outline maps (with and without capitals) can be found here.

 If you need more detailed maps for your older learners, use this site.
 The maps include county maps, rivers and lakes maps, and much more!

 You can create large mega-maps with these printable pages.
 Maps range from one standard page-length all the way up to almost seven feet across!